tranquilts/MATCH/README.md

 ### **Hardware Requirements**
 The development of this game prioritises smooth workflow and the ability to handle basic game logic.
 To be able to achieve this a simple machine is needed.
 For example to handle basic game logic a CPU is needed.
+- An integrated CPU as 2d rendering is light
+  -Saves power and cost while providing plenty of performance for 2D rendering.
+- Standard 256GB SSD storage
+   -Faster workflow and builds with a reliable capacity for small projects
+- 8GB - 16GB RAM
+  - 16GB prevents slowdowns when multi tasking
+A laptop with these specs would be preferable as this game doesn't require heavy processing power such as AI or 3D rendering.

 ### **Operating System Environment**
 The game will be developed as a web-based application, eliminating the need for downloads and installations.
 Therefore, the game is platform-independent and can run on any device with a modern web browser.
 JavaScript must be enabled and HTML5 and CSS3 support is required.
 The game should function consistently across responsive breakpoints (desktop, tablet, mobile), should load within 3 seconds on a standard broadband connection and have minimal CPU/GPU usage to ensure smooth performance.